ISLA: An Overview

 Additionally, the Institute is the College's clearinghouse for information, advice, and assistance in finding and obtaining grant funds from public or private agencies for any academic purpose.

-The Institute offers a variety of other faculty development support such as assistance with publicity for scholarship and events, workshops on academic writing and publishing with an academic press, and now also keeps a college calendar of events up to date as well as assists with conference and lecture series planning.
+The Institute offers faculty development support for grant writing, academic writing and publishing with an academic press, and conference and lecture series planning.

-ISLA administers grant and workshop programs for undergraduates and graduates as well.
+ISLA also administers grant programs for undergraduates and graduates as well.

 For more information, call Pat Base at 574-631-5730 or stop by the Institute office located in 249 O'Shaughnessy Hall.